AndyShaw01/PoisonCraft/README.md

 **3. [Optional]Evaluating BEIR for Ground Truth**

-Execute this step only if you want to evaluate retriever model, and it will take a while.
-You can follow these steps:
+Execute this step only if you want to evaluate a retriever model, as it may take considerable time.
+Follow these steps:

 1. Run the BEIR evaluation script to compute retrieval results:
     ```bash